 - MTh in Applied Orthodox Theology...

 The Antiochian House of Studies (AHOS) has been offering programs of theological study in a distance-learning format for over 35 years.
-AHOS currently offers two Master of Theology degrees: M.Th. in Applied Orthodox Theology and M.Th. in Pastoral Care & Counseling.
-Both degrees are granted by AHOS in partnership with the Saint John of Damascus School of Theology of the University of Balamand in the Republic of Lebanon, under the aegis of the Greek Orthodox Patriarchate of Antioch.
+The Master of Theology (M.Th.)
+Degree in Applied Orthodox Theology is granted by AHOS in partnership with the Saint John of Damascus School of Theology of the University of Balamand in the Republic of Lebanon, under the aegis of the Greek Orthodox Patriarchate of Antioch.

 - Fundamentals I: An Introduction to Orthodoxy